jonathan-sitterley/mean-hello-world/README.md

     - Follow installation instructions
 5. In the command prompt, install the Angular CLI by executing "npm install -g @angular/cli"
     - If Angular commands do not work (ex: ng serve), try 'npm install @angular-devkit/build-angular --force' from the command prompt
+6. Create file to set environment variables
+    - In an IDE, open the file "env.template.bat", set variables for your system, and save as a new file named "env.bat" (see file for instructions)
-6. To run in development mode
+7. To run in development mode
     - From command prompt, navigate to the project directory, then execute "node index.js"
     - From a new command prompt, navigate to the project's Angular directory, then execute "ng serve --proxy-config proxy.conf.json"
     - In a browser, navigate to http://localhost:4200/
-4. To run in production mode
+8. To run in production mode
     - From command prompt, navigate to the project's Angular directory and execute "ng build --base-href /app/"
     - From command prompt, navigate to the project directory, then execute "node index.js"
     - In a browser, navigate to http://localhost:3000/